Who should the Dodgers want to face in the World Series?

 Three reasons to root for the Astros

 1. Bullpens.
 The Yankees’ bullpen is the most vicious in the game right now.
-While their rotation has also been razor-sharp this October, even if a starter does falter, the Yankees can line up five high-velocity effective relievers in a row, or go even longer than that if needed.
+While their rotation also has been razor-sharp this October, even if a starter does falter, the Yankees can line up five high-velocity effective relievers in a row, or go even longer than that if needed.
 That puts an enormous amount of pressure on the opposition to build an early lead.

-The Dodgers’ bullpen has been near perfect in this postseason and if they face the Yankees, the best they can hope for is to negate the advantage the New York enjoys in this area against most teams.
-However, the Astros’ bullpen has struggled during the postseason and in a L.A.-Houston matchup, the Dodgers would enjoy a decided edge.
+The Dodgers’ bullpen has been near perfect in this postseason, and if they face the Yankees, the best they can hope for is to negate the advantage New York enjoys in this area against most teams.
+However, the Astros’ bullpen has struggled during the postseason, and in an L.A.-Houston matchup, the Dodgers would enjoy a decided edge.

 2. Velocity.
 Aroldis Chapman.
 Dellin Betances.
 Tommy Kahnle.
 Luis Severino.
 Chad Green.
 You know the names.
 No one, and we mean no one, has as many fireballers as the Yankees.
-According to TruMedia, during the regular season New York pitchers threw 2,587 pitches clocked at 97 mph or higher.
+According to TruMedia, during the regular season, New York pitchers threw 2,587 pitches clocked at 97 mph or higher.
 That led the majors by 892 pitches.
 The gap between the first-place Yankees and second-place Reds was greater than the total number of 97-plus pitches of 18 teams.

-There isn’t a direct relationship between velocity and results, thankfully.
-Velocity helps in the aggregate but at the level of each individual pitcher, there are still other elements of retiring a hitter that come into play.
-However, if we look at just the velocity component, facing that array of fire-ballers could prove to be a tough task for the Dodgers’ lineup.
+There isn’t a direct relationship between velocity and results, however.
+Velocity helps in the aggregate, but at the level of each individual pitcher, there are other elements to retiring a hitter that come into play.
+However, if we look at just the velocity component, facing that array of fireballers could prove to be a tough task for the Dodgers’ lineup.
 Check it out:

 Ouch.
 The Dodgers had three players with what could be looked at as good results against elite velocity, though the sample sizes are small.
-Chris Taylor went 6-for-16 against the hard stuff, Enrique Hernandez was 3 for 9 (presumably against lefties) and Curtis Granderson reached base in five of 10 plate appearances.
-Meanwhile, Yasiel Puig and Joc Pederson saw a combined 129 pitches clocked at 97 mph or greater.
+Chris Taylor went 6-for-16 against the hard stuff, Enrique Hernandez was 3-for-9 (presumably against lefties) and Curtis Granderson reached base in five of 10 plate appearances.
+Meanwhile, Yasiel Puig and Joc Pederson saw a combined 129 pitches clocked at 97 mph or higher.
 Together, they had zero hits on those offerings.

 Small samples?
 Sure.
-But the Astros ranked just 13th in elite velocity pitches (by our definition here) so why take the chance?
-Also, you may have noticed this already, but when you look at the names of all those pitchers throwing that many beebees, that’s the spine of the Yankees’ bullpen, so that ties back in to reason No. 1.
+But the Astros ranked just 13th in elite-velocity pitches (by our definition here), so why take the chance?
+Also, you may have noticed this already, but when you look at the names of those pitchers throwing that hard, that’s the spine of the Yankees’ bullpen, so that ties back in to reason No. 1.

 Of course, the Astros’ numbers here don’t include a full season from the guy listed at No. 2 down below.

 3. NL West nostalgia.
 Going with soft factors at No. 3 in both lists because it feels like the main topics are covered elsewhere.
-The Astros and Dodgers had a long, one-sided rivalry in the NL West before the Astros were switched to the NL Central when the wild-card era dawned.
-Houston and Los Angeles met in a tiebreaker after the end of the 1980 season (won by the Astros), then hooked up again the next year in 1981, the strike year with a split season that resulted in the first-ever set of League Division Series (won by the Dodgers).
+The Astros and Dodgers had a long, one-sided rivalry in the NL West, which favored the Dodgers, before the Astros were switched to the NL Central when the wild-card era dawned.
+Houston and Los Angeles met in a tiebreaker after the end of the 1980 season (won by the Astros), then hooked up again the next year in 1981, the strike year with a split season that resulted in the first-ever set of league division series (the NL one won by the Dodgers).
 So in a sense, these teams have never met in a postseason series that was really supposed to happen.

 Three reasons to root for the Yankees